 “We wanted to come up with a proper wing setup for downforce while avoiding excessive drag and maintaining a perfect aero balance between the front and rear tire contact patches.
-A secondary goal was to improve the previously existing car parts, which were suboptimal in terms of downforce,” explains Gábor Kinszki, a mechanical engineer student on the team.
+A secondary goal was to improve the previously existing car parts, which were suboptimal in terms of downforce,” explained Gábor Kinszki, a mechanical engineer student on the team.

 Shortly after making the decision to design a full aero package, they saw a post about the SimScale workshop—Applications of CFD in Formula Student— on the Formula Student Germany Facebook page.
 This offered a great opportunity for the team to study CFD through structured lessons with experienced lecturers.

 Using SimScale CFD for the aero package design, proved to be invaluable for the team, said Gábor.
 “We are a small team with a limited budget.
 We cannot afford real-world testing and prototype manufacturing; not to mention all the sensors and measurement tools, which would have been required by the project.
 We expected the CFD data to match the real-world values by about a 5-10% margin.”